soblvsk/soblvsk.me/pages/index.md

 I am always striving for continuous development, and I believe that teamwork provides a great opportunity for personal and professional growth.

-Outside of programming, I also like taking pictures, reading books, watching anime, listening to music, traveling, and learning something new from people.
+Outside of programming, I also like taking pictures, reading books, watching anime, listening to music, traveling, self developing and learning something new from people.

 <div flex-auto />